-One of the most simple, straightforward and generous terms for a woman is Onna.
-It is commonly used in official documents when one needs to specify their gender.
-It is also used in everyday conversations.
+A simple, straightforward and generous term for a woman is Onna.
+It is commonly used in official documents when one needs to reveal their gender in forms or documents.

 If you’re familiar with Japanese culture, media and language, I’m sure you have heard Fujin quite a lot of times.
 Fujin is used to address celebrities or classy people.

-Dewi Fujin (Sukarno), one of the most loved and hated prima donna of high society and television star, is the best example.
-Dewi is a celebrity and a lady of class, hence she is referred to as Fujin.
+Dewi Fujin (Sukarno), one of the most loved and hated leading lady of high society and television star, is the best example.
+Dewi is a big celebrity and a lady of class, hence she is referred to as Fujin.

-Dewi wears that title because she married the Indonesian president, Sukarno and living a life most woman can’t think of.
+Dewi owns that title because she married the Indonesian president, Sukarno and living a life most woman only dream of.

 Fujin is also used at department stores for female fashion and goods.
-However, the Kanji origin says that it is a combination of “woman” and “broom”
+However, the Kanji origin says that it is a combination of “woman” and “broom”.
+What a combo, honesty!

-Josei is a woman in Japanese Kanji, a mixture of two words “woman” and “sex”.
+Josei is a woman in Japanese Kanji, a mixture of two words “sex” and “woman”.
 This is the most used term when you want to refer to a woman.
 It is equivalent to the term, female in English.

 It is the safest and the most politically-appropriate term used for a woman in Japan.
 While there are a lot of Japanese words for female, this is the accurate one.
 Josei is one of the most popular ways to say woman in Japanese.